Alpine Climbing

 There are many instructional books available on Alpine Climbing Skills, but in the end there is only so much that you can learn from a book or computer, and if you have no-one trustworthy to show you, there is no substitute for learning the basics of glacier safety with a qualified Mountain Guide.
 Plas y Brenin administers the Conville Trust which provides subsidised Alpine Skills courses for young impoverished climbers and which can reduce the cost of a three day course to about a third.

 Below is my own Alpine Gear Ticklist based on many years of experience.
 Not all of it is essential by any means, and you may think some items are needed which are not mentioned.
 In many ways, the less you carry, the greater your chance of success.
 Items that are available from us, and other suppliers can be clicked on for more detail.
 What is never quite clear is exactly how much hardware to take.
 It is probably better to take a fair amount as far as basecamp, and then select from that for each route, as inevitably stuff gets abandoned/lost and bad weather often forces a retreat to crags where a full rack may be required.
 It can often waste a good day having to go into Chamonix or wherever simply to buy extra abseil tat or replace a lost wire.
 Likewise it is best to take with you plenty of spare torch batteries, suncream and gas cylinders (though not the latter if you are flying).
+Being compiled by a chap, this list may contain the occasional item like a Pee Bottle that is irrelevant if you are female and may not include items that women would consider fairly essential - use your nous!

 Main Kit

-Trekking Poles Not perhaps essential in summer, and a definite encumberance on many climbs.
+Trekking Poles Not perhaps essential in summer, and a definite encumbrance on many climbs.
 However if you suffer from knee/ankle injuries they may be useful.
 Brilliant for winter where route approaches often involve wading through heavy snow.

-Technical axe A 55cm alpine style curved pick axe or similar is probably the best all round alpine axe, being short enough for technical climbing and long enough for glacier work.
+Ice Axe A 55cm alpine style curved pick axe or similar is probably the best all round alpine axe, being short enough for technical climbing and long enough for glacier work.
 We would only recommend a pair of drooped pick tools for more technical routes (TD and above).

-Technical hammer A shorter hammer 50cm or 45cm is best - or consider a really lightweight "third tool" instead for voie normal type routes where some harder sections may be expected.
+Ice Hammer A shorter hammer 50cm or 45cm is best - or consider a really lightweight "third tool" instead for voie normal type routes where some harder sections may be expected.

 Alpine Axe If you are taking a pair of drooped picked tools, it may be worth having an alpine axe (see above) for use on easier routes.

-Leashless Axe Leashes Having used (and got tangled up in) many a tat and micro-krab botch-up over the years, we took little convincing that a purpose built "Double Spring Leash" is the best we have found to stop those expensive and useful axes taking a tumble down the nearest crevasse.
+Spring Leashes Having used (and got tangled up in) many a tat and micro-krab botch-up over the years, we took little convincing that a purpose built "Double Spring Leash" is the best we have found to stop those expensive and useful axes taking a tumble down the nearest crevasse.

 Crampons 12 point semi-rigid for preference (Grivel Airtech or similar) - alpine climbing is mainly walking, so only take fully rigid crampons on the hardest routes!

-Boots Once it was all plastics but now boots like the Scarpa Phantom, and Sportiva Batura provide a more comfortable lighter alternative.
+Boots Once it was all plastics but now soft boots like the Scarpa Phantom, and Sportiva Batura provide a more comfortable lighter alternative.
 For winter, plastics or high altitude boots like the new Sportiva G2 SM are best if you want to avoid frostbite.

 Helmet Absolutely essential.
 Lightweight and probably white (for coolness), make sure it has head torch fixing points.

-Climbing Sack Should be big enough (ca 55L + 10L extension) for routes involving several bivis, but light enough to use as a crag sac.
+Climbing Rucksack Should be big enough (around 55 litres with a 10 litre extension) for routes involving several bivis, but light enough to use as a crag sac.

 Hardware